rodemann/rodemann.github.io/_pages/bio.md

 ## Fellowships and Scholarships

+* PhD fellowship (4 years) at the graduate center by the Bavarian Research Institute for Digital Transformation (bidt) within the Bavarian Academy of Sciences (BAS)

 * Artificial Intelligence Journal fellowship by Elsevier to attend ISIPTA 2023

-* PhD fellowship (4 years) at the graduate center by the Bavarian Research Institute for Digital Transformation (bidt) within the Bavarian Academy of Sciences (BAS)
+* Scholarship by the Association of Uncertainty in Artificial Intelligence (AUAI) to attend UAI 2023

 * LMU Mentoring programm for young researches, year 2023